halxinate/gyronav/README.md

 with space, which allows to jump to the OK button from it on the keyboard.
 Also it can be used to delete parts of the name at its beginning or end (leading/trailing spaces are removed).

-In order to aid user with the UI functionality available, the minimized rotary menu selection label is displayed at the top of the screen, in the bottom right corner of the screen a round allowed rocking directions icon is displayed as well (by initial design, it should accompany the menu selection at the top, making a single UI element).
+In order to aid user with the Gyro UI functionality available, the minimized rotary menu selection label is displayed at the top of the screen, in the bottom right corner of the screen a round icon reminding about allowed rocking directions is displayed as well (just by initial design, it should accompany the menu selection at the top, making a single UI element).
 Also there are two types of vibration feedback used to confirm UI changes, as visual feedback may not be reliably enough with the device moving in the hand.

-With some practice the gestures are intuitive enough and natural to perform as soon as you have the limits and timeouts tuned to your hands' dexterity once.
+With some practice the gestures are intuitive enough and natural to perform as soon as you have the limits and timeouts tuned to your hands' dexterity with your particular phone/tablet once.

 # Overview of the code